A Trusted Friend in a Complicated World

 Keep track of every book you read

 While it can be daunting to set a specific goal for the number of books you want to read, it is motivating in and of itself to record every book you read and celebrate those accomplishments.
-You can go analog and use a book-tracking journal to write down (and maybe even write about) the books you’re currently reading or just finished reading.
+You can use an app, or go analog and use a book-tracking journal to write down (and maybe even write about) the books you’re currently reading or just finished reading.

 hand taking a book from a bookshelf